Princess Märtha Louise of Norway: Education and career

-Märtha Louise is a certified physiotherapist, following education in Oslo and internship in Maastricht, the Netherlands.
-She has not practised that profession, however, but established her own commercial entertainment business giving public and televised performances reciting folk tales and singing with well-known Norwegian choirs.
+Märtha Louise is a certified physiotherapist, following education in Oslo and an internship in Maastricht, the Netherlands.
+She has not practised that profession, but established her own commercial entertainment business, giving public and televised performances reciting folk tales and singing with well-known Norwegian choirs.
 In December 2003, she took part in Oslo Gospel Choir's Christmas concert with a solo performance.

-On 1 January 2002, Märtha Louise started her own business, in order to work with more freedom from her constitutional role as a princess.
-She began paying income tax, and the King, after consulting her, issued a royal edict that removed Märtha Louise's title of Royal Highness (she is conventionally accorded the lesser title Highness abroad, although this title has no legal standing in Norway).
+On 1 January 2002, Märtha Louise started her own business to work with more freedom from her constitutional role as a princess.
+She began paying income tax, and the King, after consulting her, issued a royal edict that removed her title of Royal Highness.
+She is conventionally accorded the lesser title Highness abroad, although it has no legal standing in Norway.
 Märtha Louise retains her place in the line of succession.
+She has faced numerous calls to cease using the title "princess" commercially and to relinquish the title altogether in light of her controversial commercial activities.
+Norwegians have derided her as "Princess Plenty More of Have-It-All" (prinsesse Mertakk av Pose og Sekk).
+Critics have pointed out that the title "Princess" is not a private or personal title that can be used for private profit, but is a constitutional, public title and role awarded under the Norwegian constitution, ultimately by the Norwegian state.
+Editor David Stenerud wrote that Märtha "insists on being a Norwegian princess" and that this constitutional title is linked to a public role in Norway.

+In 2019, the royal court announced that she would no longer use the title "Princess" in her business activities as a clairvoyant.
+In 2022, she relinquished her remaining royal duties to concentrate on alternative medicine.
+She has continued to use the title, drawing criticism for disregarding an agreement not to use "Princess" or her royal connection in commercial activities, interviews, or other public appearances.
+A majority of Norwegians favoured the removal of her title.

-After several postponements due to family births and her father's illness, during which the princess took on some representation duties, Princess Märtha Louise and her husband moved to New York City in October 2004.
-In 2004, her first book, a children's story about the first royal family of Norway was released – Why Kings and Queens Don't Wear Crowns.
+After several postponements due to family births and her father's illness, during which she took on some representation duties, Märtha Louise and her first husband moved to New York City in October 2004.
+That year, her first book, a children's story about the first royal family of Norway, was released – Why Kings and Queens Don't Wear Crowns.